NY Wire Fraud, Bank Fraud and Identity Theft Attorney

 Wire Fraud: Involves fraud, or a plan or scheme to defraud, or obtain money or property by means of false or fraudulent pretense, representation, or promise, transmission, or cause for transmission by means of wire, radio or television communication in interstate or foreign commerce, including writing, signs, signals, pictures, and/or sounds for the purpose of executing a fraudulent scheme for financial gain.

-Mail and Wire Fraud are typically Federal Charges.
+Mail and Wire Fraud are typically Federal Charges, and are prosecuted by the Department of Justice in Federal Court.

 Federal Law 18 U.S.C.
 1343 Sentencing